Digits launches a free expense monitoring dashboard for small businesses, closes on $22M Series B – TechCrunch

 The startup, now a team of 18 and hiring, was already offering its software solution to a group of customers ahead of today’s public launch, who effectively operated as beta testers allowing Digits to refine its product.
 Digits isn’t able to share its customer names, for the most part.
 However, it noted that Coda was one of early adopters and provided valuable feedback.

-It also has over 10,000 companies who joined its waitlist over the past 2 years who are now being let in.
+It also has over 10,000 companies who joined its waitlist over the past two years who are now being let in.

-At the time of its Series A, Digits saw over $1.5 billion in transaction value flowing across its production systems.
+At the time of its Series A, Digits saw more than $1.5 billion in transaction value flowing across its production systems.
 That number has since grown to $8 billion.

 The software is free starting today for U.S.-based small businesses.
 The company plans to add support for international markets later this year.